Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

 ## TASK1
 Write a program that allows the user to enter the name of a file.
 Try to open the file provided for read access.
 If the file exists, you can print a confirmation message.
 If the file does not exist, you should let the user know that the file cannot be found and prompt them again.
 - _Existing files are class1.txt, class2.txt.......class8.txt_
- * Input the name of file you want to open
+ * Input the name of file you want to check and run the function checkfile in task 1 to make sure that the file is 'valid':
 ```python
 file_name = input('Enter a class file to grade (i.e. class1 for class1.txt): ')
 ```